twhiston/factd/README.md

 * `HOST_SYS` - specify alternative path to `/sys` mountpoint

-## Adding New Plugins
+## Adding New Plugins/Formatters

-Resolving the plugin to load is done at the command level. tbd.....
+Use the tmpl command to generate new plugin boilerplate.
+See tmpl --help for more details.

 ## Factd/Facter Parity